 Other Admission Options

-Previously enrolled undergraduate students who have not attended Butler for one or more semesters or previously enrolled graduate students who have not attended Butler for two or more semesters must file an application for renewed enrollment with the Office of Registration and Records.
-The application can be found at www.butler.edu/registrar.
-Due to the sequential and cumulative nature of health science curricula, students seeking renewed enrollment in the College of Pharmacy and Health Sciences after an absence from the College of two semesters or more must seek approval for renewed enrollment from the dean.
+Former Butler students in good standing who wish to return to the same program they were in before do not have to apply for admission again.
+These students must file an application for renewed enrollment with the Office of Registration and Records.
+The application can be found at www.butler.edu/registrar/returning-students.
+Due to the sequential and cumulative nature of health science curricula, students seeking renewed enrollment in the College of Pharmacy and Health Sciences after an absence from the College of two semesters or more must seek approval for renewed enrollment from the Dean.
 Remedial course work and/or assessment of current knowledge and skills may be required as a condition for enrollment.
 An official transcript of any course work taken since last attending Butler must be sent directly to the Office of Registration and Records from the college(s) attended.

 Students seeking to renew enrollment into a program different from their previous degree, or at a new degree level, must submit the appropriate application to the Office of Admission.
 Students who have been dismissed for academic or disciplinary reasons during their previous enrollment at Butler also must be approved for readmission by the appropriate college dean.

 Applicants who wish to take courses for credit while not pursuing a degree may apply for non-degree status.
-Non-degree applications may be obtained from the Office of Admission or found on its website and must be submitted to the Office of Admission one week prior to the first day of the term.
+The non-degree application may be obtained from the Office of Admission or found on its website and must be completed one week prior to the first day of the term.

 Non-degree applicants who have completed high school but who have not attended a college or university must have an official high school transcript (or a copy of their satisfactory GED results) sent to the Office of Admission to complete the application.
 Students who have attended a college or university must submit an official transcript from the last school attended indicating a C (2.0/4.0) or higher cumulative GPA and eligibility to return.